Experiential Learning Depot

 1. Measure Growth and Needed Support - My own children’s grade reports consist of numbers 1-4 rather than A-F. Each number represents growth from the previous quarter as well as the level of support needed.

 2. Narrative - A narrative is a written account of the session or an experience.
 So rather than have grades on a grade report, the teacher provides an account of growth, progress, projects, challenges, strengths, goals met, and more as it relates to each student.
-I wrote narratives for my experiential high school students.
+I write narratives for my students.

-3. Portfolios - A portfolio in this context is similar to portfolios in any context.
-It showcases learning experiences, rubric scores, reflections, project drafts and revisions, and so on.
+3. Portfolios - Portfolios in this context are similar to portfolios in any context.
+They showcase learning experiences, rubric scores, reflections, project drafts and revisions, and so on.
 This is a super powerful route to go because portfolios provide evidence of learning, growth, and quality work.
-My experiential learners also kept portfolios, and they added my narratives to those portfolios.
+My experiential learners keep portfolios, and any narratives that I write are added to those portfolios.

 There are a lot of other options.
 If you are thinking of going gradeless, my recommendation is to talk to other schools or teachers that don’t do grades and learn from them.